 - If the seller is receiving $600 or more in interest payments from an individual borrower in each fiscal year.

-Keep in mind, you don’t necessarily need to be a bank or a hard money lender for seller financing to be “in the regular course of your trade or business”.
-Any person or entity that receives $600+ of interest payments (such as real estate developers, house flippers, land flippers, loan servicers or certain collection agents) from an individual borrower will most likely be expected to file form 1098 each year.
+Keep in mind, you don't necessarily need to be a bank or a hard money lender for seller financing to be “in the regular course of your trade or business.”
+The IRS expects any person or entity that receives $600+ of interest payments (such as real estate developers, house flippers, land flippers, loan servicers, or certain collection agents) from an individual borrower to file Form 1098 each year.

-The whole purpose of IRS Form 1098 is to ensure that borrowers are able to claim the appropriate tax write off from the interest they’ve paid to their lender(s) each year.
-When a lender submits a 1098 to the IRS and the borrower each year, it helps both parties verify how much interest expense can be claimed by the borrower when they file their annual tax return.
+The whole purpose of the IRS Form 1098 is to ensure that borrowers can claim the appropriate tax write-off from the interest they've paid to their lender(s) each year.
+When a lender submits a 1098 to the IRS and the borrower each year, it helps both parties validate how much interest expense can be claimed by the borrower when they file their annual tax return.